An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Introduction

 \subsection{Organization and Notation}

-We begin in Section \ref{Sec:Preliminaries} by reviewing the relevant notion of $\rho/\mu$ approximation as well as basic concepts that will be useful in our development, We state the problem of interest in Section \ref{Sec:ProblemSetup}.
+We begin in Section \ref{Sec:Preliminaries} by reviewing the relevant notion of $\rho/\mu$ approximation as well as basic concepts that will be useful in our development.
+We state the problem of interest in Section \ref{Sec:ProblemSetup}.
 We revisit a special structure in Section \ref{Sec:SpecialStructure}: We demonstrate its relevance to $\rho/\mu$ approximations, and we address the related question of disturbance alphabet choice.
-We propose a constructive procedure in Section \ref{Sec:Construction}, and we show that the resulting approximate models satisfy the desired properties of $\rho/\mu$ approximation in Section \ref{Sec:Properties}.
-We demonstrate further relevant properties in Section \ref{Sec:FurtherProperties}, highlighting the completeness of this construction.
+We present our construct in Section \ref{Sec:Construction} and give the intuition behind it.
+We show that the resulting approximate models satisfy several of the desired $\rho/\mu$ approximation properties in Section \ref{Sec:Properties}, and we address the question of ensuring finiteness of the approximation error gain.
+We demonstrate further relevant properties in Section \ref{Sec:Completeness}, highlighting the completeness of this construct.
 We conclude with directions for future work in Section \ref{Sec:Conclusions}.